 - As a creator: Creating and selling NFTs in digital NFT marketplaces;

 - As an investor: Buying and selling NFTs.

 NFT creators owe ordinary income and self-employment taxes.
 This happens when they sell NFTs.
-For example, if a creator sells a piece of NFT art for two ether (ETH) coins valued at $3,000, the creator is required to report $3,000 as ordinary income.
+For example, if a creator sells a piece of NFT art for two ether (ETH) coins for $3,000, the creator must report $3,000 as ordinary income.
 The income also attracts self-employment taxes.
 Creators who are in the business or trade of creating NFTs can subtract ordinary and necessary business expenses to equalize the income.